ioBanker/bitshares-ui/app/help/en/dex/shorting.md

 ## Margin Call

-The borrower needs to add extra collateral or reduce the debt, before the collateral value drops under the MCR, to not get margin called.
+The borrower needs to add extra collateral or reduce the debt, before the collateral value drops under the *MCR*, to not get margin called.

 A margin call will occur, when the *CR* is lower than the *MCR* and a bid is equal or greater than the *SSP*.